What is Google Business Profile?

 search engine results page for "dig sitters near me" keyword

-One last note on business descriptions is your subcategory pages can make a big impact on whether you show up for those searches.
+One last note on business descriptions is that your subcategory pages can significantly impact whether you show up for those searches.

-Make sure you look over your subcategories carefully and select the most appropriate ones.
+Make sure you carefully review your subcategories and select the most appropriate ones.

 Your business description is one of the first things your customers see when they check you out.